-The resources of the Honickman Library, on the Lower Level of the Philadelphia campus, include a growing collection of over 4,000 books, periodicals, and databases.
-The library’s focus is 19th- and 20th-century art historical movements, with an emphasis on impressionism, post-impressionism, and modernism, art education, visual literacy, philosophy, psychology, and conservation.
+The resources of Honickman Library, on the Lower Level of the Barnes's Parkway building, include a growing collection of over 4,000 books, periodicals, and databases.
+The library’s focus is 19th- and 20th-century art historical movements, with emphasis on impressionism, post-impressionism, and modernism; art education; visual literacy; philosophy; psychology; and conservation.
 Access to a vast database of periodical literature is available through the library’s JSTOR account.
 The library is a member of OCLC (Online Computer Library Center) and its collection can be searched electronically.
-Other amenities include Wi-Fi, computers with Internet access, and a photocopier-scanner.
+Other amenities include Wi-Fi, computers with internet access, and a photocopier and scanner.

 *On Tuesdays the library is only open to Barnes staff and students.